 One Laptop Per Foster Youth Program

-In collaboration with Los Angeles County’s Department of Children and Family Services (DCFS) and iFoster, Foster Care Counts has donated more than 2,000 laptops to college-bound foster youth since 2013.
+In collaboration with Los Angeles County’s Department of Children and Family Services (DCFS) and iFoster, Foster Care Counts has donated over 2,500 laptops to college-bound foster youth since 2013.
 In addition, we’ve supplied computers to Los Angeles City College's Guardian Scholars program, Los Angeles Trade Tech College's Guardian Scholars Program, California Youth Connection and other nonprofits working with transition age foster youth.

 Our grantmaking is supportive of all of our priorities